JG

 A r c h e t i e r

-I really enjoy taking the time to discuss when musicians bring their
+I love to take the time to chat when musicians bring their bows to the workshop.

-bows to the workshop.
-I regularly observe that even some of the most prestigious bows are still played "as is" despite changes, however slight, that have occurred over time affecting the camber or straightness of the stick, causing discomfort in the playing.
+I regularly observe that even some of the most prestigious bows are still played "as is" despite changes, however slight, that have occurred over time affecting the camber or straightness of the stick, causing irregularity or discomfort in the playing.

 - the bow is a little too nervous and doesn't stay on the string.